University Primary School

 University Primary School (Uni Primary) is a Prek-5th grade Reggio Emilia inspired lab school where children are engaged in creative, challenging, and meaningful curricular inquiries using The Project Approach.
-Our school has been The College of Education's lab school for nearly 30 years located here on campus, and we enjoy the intellectual resources of this amazing University.
+Uni Primary has been The College of Education's lab school for nearly 30 years located here on campus, and it enjoys the intellectual resources of this amazing University.
 The democratic classroom communities at Uni Primary make effective use of cooperation, negotiation, and choice as a means to foster children's curiosity and love of learning.
 At Uni Primary, children are nurtured to support diverse talents and abilities through differentiated practices attuned to intellectual, social, and emotional growth.

-At University Primary School, we believe all children have strengths and talents from which to build upon.
-With a differentiated approach to instruction, children in our program are able to express their understandings and questions in ways that are meaningful to them and the peers around them.
+At University Primary School, it is believed that all children have strengths and talents from which to build upon.
+With a differentiated approach to instruction, children in the Uni Primary program are able to express their understandings and questions in ways that are meaningful to them and the peers around them.

 Throughout their day, children have regular and frequent opportunities to work in informal groups of varying size (with partners, individually with teachers, small groups, and whole group) to perform challenging tasks, and to make decisions and choices.
 Children's initiative, problem-solving skills, and interactive role in their environment is fostered by teachers who guide with intention and a passion for learning.

-University Primary School is located in the Children’s Resource Center at 51 Gerty Drive in Champaign.
 Children must be 3 by September 1 for preschool enrollment and 5 by September 1 for kindergarten enrollment.
-Our school is comprised of one preschool classroom (ages 3-4-5), one K-1st classroom (ages 5-6-7), one 2nd-3rd classroom (ages 7-8-9), and one 4-5th classroom (ages 9-10-11).
+University Primary School is comprised of one preschool classroom (ages 3-4-5), one K-1st classroom (ages 5-6-7), one 2nd-3rd classroom (ages 7-8-9), and one 4-5th classroom (ages 9-10-11).
 These are typical ages for each room.
 Each classroom enrolls approximately 25 children, with a head teacher, 2 assistant teachers, and college pre-service teachers.